Achillegillig/ginna/README.md

-# ginna
-GINNA: An atlas of 33 resting-state networks with empirical cognitive labelling
+# GINNA: An atlas of 33 resting-state networks with empirical cognitive labelling

 The Groupe d'Imagerie Neurofonctionnelle Network Atlas (GINNA) is a resting-state atlas that comprises 33 resting-state networks (RSNs).